Pumpkin Oatmeal Muffins

 Step 1

 Mix the wet ingredients.
-In a mixing bowl, combine the pumpkin, canola oil, applesauce, sour cream light, honey, eggs, and vanilla.
+In a mixing bowl, combine the pumpkin, sour cream light, pure maple syrup, and vanilla.
 Whisk until well combined.
+Then add the melted butter and whisk again.

 Step 2